 The furnace in your recreational vehicle requires 12-volt DC electrical current and propane fuel energy for complete operation.
-The furnace receives 12-volt DC power from a fully charged battery and/or the convertor in the coach.
-This power must be present before propane can enter through the control to the burner tube.
+The furnace receives 12-volt DC power from a fully charged battery

 The combustion chamber is completely sealed to prevent any carbon monoxide from entering into the coach.
 Oxygen is drawn into the chamber through the upper vent and exhaust fumes expelled through the lower vent.